 - 1 2017-03-29T06:46:46-07:00 Will Fenton 9e3bf7727b68fc64e416bcd18efaefb81d06944c 1764 Election 1 plain 2017-03-29T06:46:46-07:00 Will Fenton 9e3bf7727b68fc64e416bcd18efaefb81d06944c

 Democracy and Dispossession: The Legacy of the Paxton Crisis

 The Paxton crisis unfolded on the eve of the American Revolution.
-Relative to other northern colonial assemblies, Pennsylvania’s backcountry settlers possessed less representation in the legislature.
+Relative to other northern colonial assemblies, Pennsylvania’s borderlands settlers possessed less representation in the legislature.
 The 1764 election, however, was a turning point, and Paxton supporters gained greater representation in the assembly.